Nevenall/sufficient-reason/src/blades-design.md

 ### Mystick Traits

 Mages are complex beings and possess a second entire set of traits that mundane sleepers do not.
-The awakened have Mystick traits which are used to execise their will against reality.
+The awakened have Mystick traits which are used to exercise their will against reality.

 #### Arete

-the center-piece of the mystick traits is Arete, or Enlightment according the technomancers.
+the center-piece of the mystick traits is Arete, or Enlightenment according the technomancers.
 This trait is a measure of a mage's overall awakened will.
 For magickal actions and resisting mystick paradox you'll roll dice equal to your Arete.

-Arete doesn't advance without difficulty, in fact, this is often the primary pursuit of mages becuase advancing Arete requires completing a 20-tick downtime clock and performing some variety of seeking.
+Arete doesn't advance without difficulty, in fact, this is often the primary pursuit of mages because advancing Arete requires completing a 20-tick downtime clock and performing some variety of seeking.

 Arete is a measure of understanding, not knowledge.
 The greater your arete rises the more god-like you shall become and the easier it shall be for you to recognize the crutch that is your focus and discard it.